 Under Title 11, mitigation planting requirements for tree removals in non-development situations are based on the size, species, condition, and location of the tree.
 In cases where insufficient or unsuitable area exists to accommodate some or all of the required replacement trees, applicants may pay into the Tree Planting and Preservation Fund at a rate of \$300/inch of required planting or request to have the fee waived.
-Waivers from replanting requirements are granted to applicants whose properties meet on-site and street tree density planting standards described in 11.50.050 and 11.50.060 after the tree has been removed.
+Waivers from replanting requirements are granted to applicants whose properties meet on-site and street tree density planting standards described in the development chapter of the code, 11.50.050 and 11.50.060, after the tree has been removed.